MetacatLedger/tstorage/effects_on_evm.md

 (Info on staticInit is found in the next section)

 To read calldata, each contract would use `tStore(CALLER)` instead of `tStore(0)`, but it would work the same as in the readonly version.
 To bootstrap an external transaction, the VM has to populate `tStore` for the calling address.
 When it does, it could skip the return + free mem data and only use [cdPos (0x40), cdLen, txdata ... ].
+Additionally, `tStore(0)` could have the transaction input stored `[len, txinput ... ]` so that it can be accessed by all code during the entire transaction.

 To read returndata, contracts would just read retPos and retSize from the `tStore` of the address it sent the most recent call to.